TobiasVanDyk/STM32F103-Midi-USB-Interface/Readme.md

 03 Open the STM32CubeProgrammer and click connect.

-04 Download the bootloader bin tkg_hid_generic_pc13.bin from [**this releases page**](https://github.com/TheKikGen/USBMidiKliK4x4/releases/tag/v2.5.1). <br>
+04 Download the bootloader file named tkg_hid_generic_pc13.bin from [**this releases page**](https://github.com/TheKikGen/USBMidiKliK4x4/releases/tag/v2.5.1). <br>
-Then click green down-arrow and Open file then select hid bootloader file: tkg_hid_generic_pc13.bin
+Then click the CubeProgrammer green down-arrow on the left and then click Open file and select the hid bootloader file: tkg_hid_generic_pc13.bin

-05 Click Start Programming and then clock ok twice.
-Then click Disconnect and close the STM32CubeProgrammer.
+05 Click Start Programming and then click OK twice.
+Then click Disconnect and then close the STM32CubeProgrammer.

 06 Disconnect the J-Link from the USB port and then disconnect it from the STM32F103 board.